icsharpcode/AvalonEdit/README.md

 How to build
 -------

-AvalonEdit is targeting netcoreapp3.0, net40 and net45 TFMs.
-Because of netcoreapp3.0 you must have .NET Core 3.0 SDK installed on your machine.
-Visual Studio 2019 16.3 and up is required for working with the solution (global.json will select the proper SDK to use for building for you).
+AvalonEdit is targeting net5.0-windows, netcoreapp3.1, net40 and net45 TFMs.
+Because of net5.0-windows you must have the .NET 5.0 SDK installed on your machine.
+Visual Studio 2019 16.8 and up is required for working with the solution (global.json will select the proper SDK to use for building for you).

 Documentation